 Direct Purchase Plans

-A direct purchase plan enables you to buy stock directly from a company without paying a fee.
+A direct purchase plan lets you buy stock directly from a company without a fee.
 Historically, some companies sold stock directly to members of the public for cash.
 In addition, many companies allow employees to buy stock with a portion of their salary.
 Generally, direct purchase plans deduct stock purchases from an employee’s pay.
 Thus, a direct purchase plan can limit your take-home pay.

-If you work for a publicly traded company, you can ask if there is a direct purchase plan available.
-Moreover, there are companies and services that allow individuals to purchase shares of stock directly.
+If you work for a publicly traded company, you can ask if a direct purchase plan is available.
+Moreover, some companies and services allow individuals to purchase shares of stock directly.

-Advantages and Disadvantages of Direct Purchase Plans for Stocks
+Pros and Cons of Direct Purchase Plans for Stocks

 Many direct purchase plans allow you to purchase a specific amount of stock each month.
 In addition, you can automate direct purchase plans by setting up a recurring withdrawal from your checking or savings accounts.

-The advantage to such plans is that you can buy stock over time with little or no hassle.
+Such plans are advantageous because you can buy a stock over time with little or no hassle.
 The disadvantage is that it will lock you into purchasing a stock even if its price falls.

 Another disadvantage is that you could limit your income.
 Finally, you cannot take advantage of opportunities in the market with direct purchase money.
 For instance, you could miss a great price on another stock you like.

-Advantages & Disadvantages of Buying Stocks Without Brokers
+Pros & Cons of Buying Stocks Without Brokers

-The greatest drawback to buying stocks without a brokerage account is that you could have difficulty selling the shares.
-In fact, most traders maintain a brokerage account because it allows them to sell shares quickly.
+The greatest drawback of buying stocks without a brokerage account is that you could have difficulty selling the shares.
+Most traders maintain a brokerage account because it allows them to sell shares quickly.

 For instance, finding a buyer for the shares is difficult without access to exchanges.
 Significantly, a brokerage account will connect you directly to an exchange and tens of thousands of potential buyers.

-Thus, it is not a good idea to buy stocks for speculation without a brokerage account.
-In addition, most modern trading strategies require the use of a brokerage account.
+Thus, buying stocks for speculation without a brokerage account is disadvantageous.
+In addition, most modern trading strategies require a brokerage account.
 For instance, you cannot perform short-selling unless you can sell stock instantly.

-Buying Stock without a Broker Could Help You Make More Money
+Buying Stock without a Broker Could Be More Profitable

-On the other, hand buying stock without a brokerage account could help investors make more money.
-For instance, value investors who execute a long-term buy and hold strategy and persons saving for retirement.
+Buying stocks without a brokerage account could help investors make more money—for instance, value investors who execute a long-term buy-and-hold strategy and persons saving for retirement.

-Generally, the longer you plan to hold the stock the more sense direct purchase makes.
-In fact, buying stocks directly makes more sense for long-term investors.
+Generally, the longer you plan to hold the stock, the more sense a direct purchase makes.
+Buying stocks directly makes more sense for long-term investors.